Exploring Angkor’s Temples

 2. The Bayon Temple at Angkor Thom

-It is known the world over for this movie and tourists spend extra time taking selfies here because of it.
-It is also known because of the jungle trees which are invading the buildings.
+The surrounding jungle trees are invading the buildings.
 This gives it a mysterious and beautiful feel.
-India is contributing money to help restore this amazing temple but care is made to keep it looking untouched as it did when French explorers first discovered it in the 19th century.
+India is contributing money to help restore this amazing temple but care is made to keep it looking untouched.

 4. Preah Khan

 Preah Khan is another jungle temple, accessible by a long shady path with similar features as Ta Prohm.
 This temple was built in the 12th century by King Jayavarman VII to honor his father.
 It is named after the sacred sword of King Jayavarman II and once functioned as a monastery.
 The temple has had a lot of restoration and rebuilding work done and has trees invading it similar to Ta Prohm.